Christian Finance & Stewardship

 And he directed the people to sit down on the grass.
 Taking the five loaves and the two fish and looking up to heaven, he gave thanks and broke the loaves.
 Then he gave them to the disciples, and the disciples gave them to the people.
 They all ate and were satisfied, and the disciples picked up twelve basketfuls of broken pieces that were left over.
 The number of those who ate was about five thousand men, besides women and children.
 Matthew 14:19-21(NIV)

-The twelve baskets of broken pieces remaining after everyone had eaten are not random happenstance.
 Perhaps the remnants were a blessing for the twelve disciples based on their work feeding the crowd.
 This signifies that Christ not only provides for immediate needs, but He is an immense provider on a continual basis.

-Too often we think of the money that is left after we pay the bills as “extra”, whereas that abundant portion should be used wisely for immediate needs, and future needs that will follow.
+Too often, we think of the money that is left after we pay the bills as “extra”, whereas that abundant portion should be used wisely for immediate needs, and future needs that will follow.
 To put this into practice, when we find that we are under-budget and have unbudgeted monies available, those funds should be put to good use.
 Whether it be tithed, added to your Christian Debt Relief Program, or fund some other good measure, the important thing is that it be put to good use.

 The disciples realized that the people needed to eat.
 They also knew they could not meet those immediate needs, and they turned to Jesus for relief, asking Him to send them a way to feed themselves.
 Instead, Jesus provided a way for the people to eat and the disciples to receive a blessing from the abundance.
 We learn that with Christ, there is abundance, not excess.